EV4EU/ov2xmp/README.md

     $ python3 -m venv venv
     ```

-3. Activate the environment and install the requirements
+3. Activate the environment and install the requirements.
+Install also the prerequisites needed to build the `python-ldap` library.
     ```sh
     $ source ./venv/bin/activate
     (venv) $ pip install -r requirements.txt
+    $ apt install gcc libldap2-dev libsasl2-dev ldap-utils
     ```

 4. **SKIP THIS FOR NOW** - Deploy the database